Quality Content Begins with Quality Research. Period.

 And watch out for content writers who say they can do it faster and cheaper then the next, because you get what you pay for.
 The time necessary to get into the minds of the audience in an industry that is completely foreign to you, and into the heart of a business you just met takes time.

 Today, we’re going to look at how you can mix research and interview questions to get the most out of your writing when you’re creating content on behalf of businesses.
 The steps outlined here are meant to occur before the initial interview with the client and directly after it.
 The more legwork you, as the writer, put upfront, the more successful your interviews will be.
 What becomes of this is Web content that respects your client’s business and their audience, and provides value, not just words.

 Sure, you could easily word-vomit 500 words and insert key terms here and there, but that wouldn’t be very good for the client or the end user, now would it?
-You could also spout off some corporate gobbledygook that just talks about the company, how great it is and the products or services it sells, but again, this is just words on a page.
+You could also spout off some corporate gobbledygook that just talks about the company, how great it is and the products or services it sells, but again, these are just words on a page.

-Tip: Any time you are looking to cut corners with your content, ask yourself if you have the client and the end user’s best interest at heart.
+Tip: Any time you are looking to cut corners with your content, ask yourself if you have the client’s and the end user’s best interests at heart.

 Start reading the client’s website and all its content.
 What are they currently talking about?
 Are there missed opportunities with what they’re not saying?
 What’s important to the company?
 Create a snapshot of the client as it stands today.

 Then, look at the way they use their words – their voice.
 Get a feel of how they represent themselves.
 If you have the luxury of working with the client to explore their brand’s voice, this is a great time for you to make note of how they are talking to their audience now.